SycuroLab/FemMicro16S/README.md

 ```

 Make sure to adjust the file names if you are using newer image versions or if your previous setup relied on local Conda environments.
 To do this, update all Snakemake rules in FemMicro16S/utils/rules/ so that they reference either your local environments or the appropriate .sif files in the apptainer/ folder.
-The default configuration uses the local environments.
+The default configuration is now set to use the singularity images.

 For example, change: